 The department offers minors in:

-All minors require at least 15 credits, including at least 6 credits in courses numbered 3000 or above taken at Iowa State University.
-The minor must include at least 9 credits that are not used to meet any other department, college, or university requirement.
+All minors require at least 15 credits, including at least 9 credits in courses numbered 2000 or above, of which at least 6 credits in courses numbered 3000 or above, with at least 3 credits taken at Iowa State University.
+The minor must include at least 3 credits that are not used to meet any other department, college, or university requirement.

 Prerequisites: Students must complete prerequisite requirements for courses included in the minor.